lmarena/arena-hard-auto/README.md

 # Arena-Hard
+**Currently still under revisions.
+Blog will be released soon.**
 Arena-Hard is an evaluation tool for instruction-tuned LLMs.
 It contains 500 challenging user queries.
-We prompt GPT-4-Turbo as judge to compare the models' responses against a baseline model (default: GPT-4-0314). **Currently still under revisions.**
+We prompt GPT-4-Turbo as judge to compare the models' responses against a baseline model (default: GPT-4-0314).

-Check out our blog post for more details. **Will be released soon.**
+Check out our blog post for more details.

 ## Install Dependencies
 ```